 A large promontory separates this part from the southern side.
 Samudra Beach doesn’t have tourists thronging there or hectic business.
 The local fishermen ply their trade on this part.
 Since then, Kovalam has been the single major attraction for tourists for many years until other places began to be explored in terms of tourism potential.
 It is also the first place in Kerala to be featured on the International tourism map in a big way.

-Situated 10 km from Thiruvananthapuram city , This serene backwater stretch, enroute to Kovalam, is famous for its canoe rides, kayaking and cruises in kettuvalloms.
-The Boat Club here organises tours to the nearby islands of Pozhikara and Edayar as well as visits to coir manufacturing units.
+Situated 10 km from Thiruvananthapuram city, This serene backwater stretch, en route to Kovalam, is famous for its canoe rides, kayaking, and cruises in kettuvalloms.
+The Boat Club here organizes tours to the nearby islands of Pozhikara and Edayar as well as visits to coir manufacturing units.